 Saint Peter’s Basilica > Castel Sant’ Angelo (outside) > Ponte Sant’ Angelo > Piazza Navona > Pantheon > Trevi Fountain > Monumento Nazionale a Vittorio Emanuele II > Roman Forum > Colosseum (outside)

-I stayed in a small hostel within walking distance to the Colosseum, but I started off @ 8 am from the train station (Termini) and took the metro to the Piazza Barberini.
+I stayed in a small hostel within walking distance to the Colosseum, but I started off @ 8 am from the train station (Termini), and took the metro to the Piazza Barberini.
 Remember, Rome is a popular travel destination and it could get really crowded.
 You will have the advantage of waking up a little bit earlier to beat the crowd before everyone gets there.
-There, I saw three famous locations – the Triton Fountain, the Barberini Palace and the Fountain of Bees.
-Since two of them were fountains and they were rather close, I admired the beauty of the art, took a few fabulous group shots (and selfies) and wasted no time heading north along the Via Sistina to the Trinità dei Monti – the church located on top of the Spanish steps.
+There, I saw three famous locations – the Triton Fountain, the Barberini Palace, and the Fountain of Bees.
+Since two of them were fountains and they were rather close, I admired the beauty of the art, took a few fabulous group shots (and selfies), and wasted no time heading north along the Via Sistina to the Trinità dei Monti – the church located on top of the Spanish steps.

 I loved this plaza.
-Piazza del Popolo as it has a great open space, the morning sunlight just felt comfortable.
-The other side of the plaza stood the Basilica Parrocchiale Santa Maria del Popolo.
+Piazza del Popolo has a great open space, the morning sunlight just felt comfortable.
+On the other side of the plaza stood the Basilica Parrocchiale Santa Maria del Popolo.
 If you are a fan of the book “Angels and Demons” (I am), you would remember the Chigi Chapel in the church, exactly where the sculpture of Habakkuk and the angel was, and pointing out the path of the Illuminati.
 The church looks rather ordinary from the outside, yet it houses a lot of artworks from great masters like Raphael, Bernini, and Caravaggio.

-I had to say for all the art museums I visited, the Vatican Museum (Musei Vaticani) was still the most core-shakingly impressive to me.
-Thankfully (Thank you Thank you Thank you) I made the decision and booked a guided tour.
-Paying a little bit more paid-off well as the tour guide was definitely knowledgeable (and cool, not as bubbly), and she made the walkthrough much easier and more pleasant.
+I have to say for all the art museums I visited, the Vatican Museum (Musei Vaticani) was still the most core-shakingly impressive to me.
+Thankfully (Thank you, Thank you, Thank you) I made the decision and booked a guided tour.
+Paying a little bit more paid off well as the tour guide was definitely knowledgeable (and cool, not as bubbly), and she made the walkthrough much easier and more pleasant.

 The museums housed the work of many greatest Renaissance artists from Leonardo da Vinci, Giovanni Bellini, Raphael, Caravaggio, Correggio to Titian.
 What a list of great names.
 Many of the artworks are Frescos (kind of like wall paintings) and I would never forget how I gasped the second I entered the Gallery of Maps.
 How insanely beautiful as EVERY corner of the corridor is painted, and my eyes just didn’t know which way to go.

 The tour was around 2 hours; and after it ended, visitors may go back to the museum.
 Seriously, you have no idea that how can so many great works (seriously great work) and art fill in one place.
 I could easily go deeper into detail of each influential work and create ten more posts (someday!).
-Since I only had a day, so sadly (huh, next time!)
+Since I only had a day in Rome, so sadly (huh, next time!)
 I had to move on to the Sistine Chapel, where I saw Michelangelo’s frescoes (I thought everyone knows?)
 The creation of Adam.
 The chapel was packed, but the painting was huge.
-Visitors were not allowed to take pictures, not to ruin the paintings, and once I went out of the exit, I found myself @ Saint Peter’s Square already.
+Visitors were not allowed to take pictures, not to ruin the paintings, and once I went out of the exit, I found myself at Saint Peter’s Square already.